mateusloubach/proffy-app/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [Proffy](https://github.com/RafaelGoulartB/Proffy/issues) repository.
-If you already found a solution to your problem, **i would love to review your pull request**!
+Feel free to **file a new issue** with a respective title and description on the the [Proffy](https://github.com/mateusloubach/proffy-app/issues) repository.
+If you already found a solution to your problem, **I would love to review your pull request**!

 # :tada: Contributing
 First of all, thank you for being interested in helping out, your time is always appreciated in every way. :100:

 Here's some tips:

-* Check the [issues page](https://github.com/RafaelGoulartB/proffy/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
+* Check the [issues page](https://github.com/mateusloubach/proffy-app/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
 * Feature requests are welcomed!
 Provide some details on why it would be helpful for you and others, explain how you're using bull-board and if possible even some screenshots if you are willing to mock something!

 Check out the [contributing](./CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.